0x41424142/qualysdk/docs/tagging.md

     description='This is a dynamic tag for Windows servers' )

-# Update a tag to add children tags and
+# Update a tag to remove some
-# remove some pre-existing children tags
+# pre-existing children tags
 # as well as adding a parent tag:
 update_tag(
     auth,
     tag_id=123456789,
-    add_children=['My New Child Tag 1', 'My New Child Tag 2'], remove_children=[987654321, 123456799],
+    remove_children=[987654321, 123456799],
     parentTagId=123459789
 )